Dual Diagnosis Treatment Columbus, GA

 Twin Cedars Youth And Family Services Inc - 38.4 miles from Columbus, GA

-Twin Cedars Youth And Family Services Inc is a dual diagnosis treatment center in Lagrange, GA that offers treatment for mental health and substance use disorders that include personality disorders as well as bulimia.
+Twin Cedars Youth And Family Services Inc is a dual diagnosis treatment center in Lagrange, GA that provides treatment for mental health and substance abuse disorders that include generalized anxiety disorder as well as thought disorders.

 Address: 701 Lincoln Street, Lagrange, GA 30240 in Troup County